MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/powershell-v2-module/Connect-ExchangeOnline.md

 ```

 ### -LogDirectoryPath
-The LogDirectoryPath parameter specifies the location of the telemetry data.
+The LogDirectoryPath parameter specifies the location of telemetry data.
 The default location is %TMP%\EXOCmdletTelemetry\EXOCmdletTelemetry-yyyymmdd-hhmmss.csv.

 If you specify a custom location and filename that contains spaces, enclose the value in quotation marks (").